6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 #### Sidenote on Crypto

 I used Bitcoin.de for my first order.
 But they stopped allowing direct transfers to third party wallets and I wasn't willing to risk it to just tick the _yah, it's miiiine_ box (also because Bitcoin.de will "_verify this wallet manually first_" wtf).
-Sine I'm using Litecoin, I tried using the _official_ [Litecoin wallet/Local Desktop client](https://litecoin.org/de/) but **OH MY GOD WHAT THE FUCK ARE YOU GUYS DOING?!?!
+Since I'm using Litecoin, I tried using the _official_ [Litecoin wallet/Local Desktop client](https://litecoin.org/de/) but **OH MY GOD WHAT THE FUCK ARE YOU GUYS DOING?!?!
 WHAT IS THIS SHIT THING OF AN APP LOL**🤬😂
 What the fuck lol.

 Anyway!
 Luckily, I found [Cake Wallet App](https://play.google.com/store/apps/details?id=com.cakewallet.cake_wallet)([cakewallet.com](https://cakewallet.com/)) that **_just works_**.